 If you have a lot of toolbars, add-ons/plug-ins, and browser extensions attached to your browser, you could try improving performance by disabling or removing those which are unnecessary.
 Sometimes Add-ons cause the browser to quit unexpectedly or not perform properly especially if it was poorly designed or was created for an earlier version of Internet Explorer.
 Incompatible browser extensions and add-ons can also impact system performance and cause compatibility issues such as application hangs (freezing).

-Many toolbars, extensions and add-ons can be removed from within its program group Uninstall shortcut in Start Menu > All Programs or by using Add/Remove Programs or Programs and Features in Control Panel, so always check there first.
-With most adware/junkware it is strongly recommended to deal with it like a legitimate program and uninstall from Programs and Features or Add/Remove Programs in the Control Panel.
-In most cases, using the uninstaller of the adware not only removes it more effectively, but it also restores any changed configuration.
+Many toolbars and Add-ons can be removed from within its program group Uninstall shortcut in Start Menu > All Programs or by using Programs and Features (Add/Remove Programs) in Control Panel, so always check there first.
+In most cases, using the uninstaller of the software not only removes it more effectively, but it also restores any changed configuration.

 Alternatively, you can use a third-party utility like Revo Uninstaller Free or Portable and follow these instructions for using it.
-Revo will do a more thorough job of searching for and removing related registry entries, files and folders.
+Revo provides a listing of all installed software by installation date and when removing a program, Revo does a more comprehensive job of searching for and removing related registry entries, files and folders.

 - How to Disable Extensions in Google Chrome - How to Uninstall Extensions in Google Chrome

 - How To Disable Individual Plug-ins in Google Chrome <- try only if the above does not work